 Facing South then contacted Women’s Voices, and staffer Sarah Johnson confirmed they were doing similar robo-calls in North Carolina; they later admitted that they were the ones behind the deceptive “Lamont Williams” calls.

 The D.C.-based nonprofit, led by well-connected Washington operatives, claims in a press release they sent to Facing South [PDF] that the North Carolina calls are part of a 24-state effort targeted at a list of 3 million voters, especially unmarried women.
 The robo-calls, which never mention Women’s Voices, are followed by mailings that include information on how to register to vote.
 They plan to mail some 276,000 packets in North Carolina alone.

 * In Arizona last November, election officials were “inundated with complaints” after Women’s Voices sent a mailing erroneously claiming that recipients were “required” to mail back an enclosed voter registration form.
-Many who received the mailing were already registered; the mailing also gave the wrong registration date, Glucophage Mg.
+Many who received the mailing were already registered; the mailing also gave the wrong registration date.
 Secretary of State Jan Brewer denounced the group’s tactics as “misleading and deceptive.”
 A similar mailing in Colorado that month “[drew] fire and caused confusion,” according to a state press release.

 * A 1.5 million-piece Women’s Voices mailing in Florida falsely stated: “To comply with state voting requirements, please return the enclosed application.”
 Pasco County’s elections supervisor called it “disingenuous”; another said it created “a lot of unnecessary panic on behalf of the voters,” reported local newspapers.
 Sarah Johnson of Women’s Voice said, “I’m sorry to hear that.”

 Now Women’s Voices is plunging North Carolina into the same confusion.
-State officials tell Facing South they are still receiving calls from frustrated and confused voters, Glucophage long term, wondering why “Lamont Williams” is offering to send them a “voter registration packet” after the deadline for mail-in registration for the primaries has passed.
+State officials tell Facing South they are still receiving calls from frustrated and confused voters, wondering why “Lamont Williams” is offering to send them a “voter registration packet” after the deadline for mail-in registration for the primaries has passed.